Get an annual AARP membership for only $12. Limited time offer.

 What Is a Nursing Home?

 Nursing homes are residential care facilities for seniors or people with disabilities who don't need a hospital but require more help than they can get at home.
 That help might include medication management, certain types of medical care, assistance with activities of daily living (ADLs), meal service, and laundry.
-If you're familiar with other types of senior care, it might help to think of a nursing home as a step above assisted living.
+If you're familiar with other types of senior care, think of a nursing home as a step above assisted living.

 For more details on nursing homes and what they entail, watch the video below from our Editor-in-Chief, Jeff Hoyt.